-7.4.4.1 Side scuttles of wheelhouse and cargo control room shall be provided with heating in compliance with 4.2.3.6 of this Part.
+7.4.4.1 Side scuttles of wheelhouse and cargo control room shall be provided with heating in compliance with 4.2.3.5.

 7.4.4.2 Onboard the ships with distinguishing marks WINTERIZATION(-40) and WINTERIZATION(-50) the side scuttles with double glass shall be installed in accommodation spaces.